EvaGraceSmith/Reading-Notes/201/class-04.md

 * https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Positioning#fixed_positioning

-Learn JS
-Functions – Reusable Blocks of Code
+## Learn JS- Functions – Reusable Blocks of Code

 Describe the difference between a function declaration and a function invocation.
 * the function name,  can be omitted in function expressions to create anonymous functions.